How Often To Water Hostas?

 Watering hostas in pots

 Potted hostas need to be watered much more frequently.
-In summer, the soil in the pot can dry out in 1-2 days and the plant may feel discomfort.
+In summer, the soil in the pot can dry out in 1-2 days, and the plant may feel discomfort.

-It is best that the potting soil never dries out completely because it is difficult to moisten it back up.
+The potting soil should never dry out completely because it is difficult to moisten it back up.
+Also, make sure that the pots have drainage holes.

 To avoid overheating, place the pot in full shade and mulch the surface.